walkerbagley/trivia_2_the_SQL/DEVLOG.md

 - [x] reroll questions.
 This could also be allowed during deck creation but doesn't have to be.
 - [x] Create Game should return game join code as well
 - [x] decks page does not immediately load decks until you click on a button
+- [x] Add team scores to game page
+- [x] Handle end of round and end of game
+- [x] Allow non hosts to join a game
+- [x] Selected team should be highlighted on joinPage